-Cash and cash equivalents consist of cash deposits with Schedule 1 banks in Canada and their subsidiaries in the United States, and a large money centre bank in the United States, that are available on demand.
+Cash and cash equivalents consist of cash deposits available on demand with Schedule 1 banks in Canada and their subsidiaries in the United States, and a large money centre bank in the United States.

 (c) Financial instruments

 Financial assets and financial liabilities are initially recognized at fair value and their subsequent measurement is dependent on their classification as described below.
 Their classification depends on the purpose for which the financial instruments were acquired or issued, their characteristics and the Company's designation of such instruments.
 Settlement date accounting is used.